marchdf/book-list/data/unread_books.md

 Mohsin Hamid | Exit West
 Herodotus | The Histories
-James Joyce | A Portrait of the Artist as a Young Man David Kastan | On Color
-Barbara Kingsolver | The Bean Trees
+James Joyce | A Portrait of the Artist as a Young Man Barbara Kingsolver | The Bean Trees
 John LeCarre | The Looking Glass War
 C.S.
 Lewis | The Great Divorce
 Malcolm Lowry | Under the Volcano
 Robert Ludlum | Bourne Supremacy
 Cyril Massarato | 100 pages blanches
-W. Somerset Maugham | Ashenden: Or the British Agent
 W. Somerset Maugham | Of Human Bondage
 Anne McCaffrey | Dragonflight
-China Mieville | The City and the City
 Patrick O'Brian | The Yellow Admiral
 Patrick O'Brian | The Hundred Days
 Patrick O'Brian | Blue at the Mizzen